RuPay vs Visa: Which Credit Card Is Better for You?

 A debit card is directly linked to your savings or current account.
 When you pay, the money comes straight out of your balance.
 A credit card lets you spend first and pay the bill later — basically a short-term loan from your bank that you settle monthly.

 RuPay credit cards come with one big advantage that Visa credit cards currently don’t offer — they can be linked directly to UPI.
 This means you can scan a QR code at any shop and pay using your RuPay credit card, just like you’d pay through PhonePe or Google Pay.
-This is genuinely useful in India where QR code payments are everywhere.
+This is genuinely useful in India, where QR code payments are everywhere.
 With a Visa credit card, you still need to swipe or tap the physical card or enter card details online — UPI linking is not available.

-This comes down to your lifestyle, honestly.
+Ultimately, it comes down to your lifestyle.

 If you spend most of your money within India, don’t travel abroad often, and just need a card for daily use — RuPay is perfectly fine.
 It’s low cost, widely accepted domestically, and most standard bank accounts already come with one.
 There’s no reason to go out of your way to change it.